microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgIdentityGovernanceAccessReviewPolicy.md

 # Update-MgIdentityGovernanceAccessReviewPolicy

 ## SYNOPSIS
-Update the navigation property policy in identityGovernance
+Update the properties of an accessReviewPolicy object.

 ## SYNTAX